Skip to content

 The key to maintain the protection conferred by the vaccine is to receive suitable doses in a timely manner according to the vaccination schedule.
 The World Health Organization (WHO) also said that high-risk persons should receive booster doses at appropriate times to lower the risks of serious illness and death.

-In addition, experts recommended that JN.1 lineage vaccine, when available in Hong Kong, should be used for appropriate persons.
-The Government will start to provide JN.1 COVID-19 vaccine for eligible persons aged 12 years or above from 19 November 2024.
+Taking into account the latest scientific evidence, WHO and international recommendations as well as local situation, JSC recommended that JN.1 lineage vaccine, when available in Hong Kong, should be used for appropriate persons.
+The Government has started to provide JN.1 COVID-19 vaccine for eligible persons aged 12 years or above from 19 November 2024, while XBB COVID-19 vaccines will continue to be provided for those aged 6 months to 11 years.
+The Government is exploring with vaccine suppliers on the procurement of toddler and paediatric formulation of JN.1 vaccines.

 In view that any vaccine would undergo evaluation by the regulatory authority to ensure meeting of safety, efficacy and quality requirements for registration in Hong Kong, the JSC has no objection to the use of registered COVID-19 vaccines in Hong Kong according to manufacturer’s recommendation and clinical assessment.
 Vaccination should be given under informed consent.